Written byConnie Yang

 Adjust double-clicking settings of the Trackpad

 You find it is not smooth to double-click with the Mac Trackpad.
-Under this circumstance, you need to check if you've set the interval time between two clicks with your Trackpad too fast.
+Under this circumstance, you need to check if you've set the interval time between two clicks with your Trackpad too fast in Mac Accessibility.

-- Open Apple menu > System Preferences > Accesibility.
+- Open the Apple menu > System Preferences > Accessibility.